Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • A healthy diet, exercise, and weight loss can improve the chances of getting pregnant.

-How to get pregnant with PCOS
+How to get pregnant with PMOS

-Diagnosis of PCOS
+Diagnosis of PMOS

-The key steps in diagnosing PCOS include:
+The key steps in diagnosing PMOS include:

 1. Blood tests A blood test helps check the hormones in the blood and establish hormone levels.
 Key hormones include: